Fitness & physical performance

 Dr. Bruno Rodriguez, DPT, CSCS: Strength, Recovery, and Physical Therapy Expert

-Henry Cavill’s “superhero” build (reportedly ~190–210 lb on screen) is achieved by combining high‑mechanical‑tension lifting to stimulate hypertrophy with metabolic work (including fasted cardio) that increases lipid oxidation, allowing simultaneous muscle gain and fat loss (“recomposition”).
+Henry Cavill’s “superhero” build (reportedly about 190 to 210 lb on screen) is achieved by combining high-mechanical-tension lifting to stimulate hypertrophy with metabolic work (including fasted cardio) that can support energy balance and lipid oxidation.
 Here’s how recovery, neuromuscular adaptation, and joint-protective programming make that body composition sustainable instead of short-lived “ego lifting.”
-“When ...
+“When we ...

 What do elliptical trainers do for your physique and longevity?